Dehayez/lyrikalempire-native/MOBILE_PERFORMANCE_GUIDE.md

 - **Problem**: Multiple audio players running simultaneously
 - **Location**: `AudioPlayer.js`, `SafariAudioPlayer.js`
 - **Fix**: Ensure only one audio player is active at a time
+- **Note**: Audio monitoring is disabled in the performance monitor to prevent interference with playback

 ### 2. **Excessive API Calls**
 - **Problem**: Too many simultaneous fetch requests